rhosen/goynapin/content/english/terms-conditions/_index.md

 ---
 title: "Terms & Conditions"
-description: "Terms and conditions for Hosen Curve jewelry"
+description: "Terms and conditions for Goyna & Pin jewelry"
 draft: false
 ---

-Thank you for choosing Hosen Curve for your jewelry needs.
+Thank you for choosing Goyna & Pin for your jewelry needs.
 Please read the following terms and conditions carefully.
 Our goal is to ensure a smooth and trustworthy experience for both you as a customer and for us as your jewelry partner.
 If you have any questions or concerns, please email us at hosencurve@email.com, and we will do our best to resolve them fairly and promptly.

 ### Order and Delivery Policy
 ---